otrv4/otrv4/otrv4.md

 Y (POINT)
   The ephemeral public ECDH key.
 B (MPI)
-  The ephemeral public D-H key.
+  The ephemeral public DH key.
 Note that even though this is in uppercase, this is NOT a POINT. γ (DRE-M)
   The Dual-receiver encrypted value. σ (AUTH)